arnab64/textclusteringDBSCAN/README.md

 # Text Clustering using Density Based Spatial Clustering (DBSCAN)

+##This code is under maintenance, will be available in a week: 03-Sept-2017

 Introduction
 -------------
 In this project, I performed document clustering using the DBSCAN clustering algorithm.
 I clustered documents based on topic similarity.
 The basic idea is simple, we first find the scores of each word in each document using *TFIDF* and then we compute the distance between two documents using a distance measure to find the difference between the scores of words of the documents.